Azure/azure-sdk-for-python/sdk/schemaregistry/azure-schemaregistry-avroserializer/README.md

 ### Event Hubs Sending Integration

-Integration with Event Hubs to send serialized avro dict data as the body of EventData.
+Integration with [Event Hubs][eventhubs_repo] to send serialized avro dict data as the body of EventData.

 ```python
 import os